Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 "Yeah, I’d rather not accidentally grey goo some poor planet," Lee mused.

-"Dude, grey goo is when the *nanites* go crazy and cover everything in self-replicating grey… well, goo.
+"Dude, grey goo is when the *nanites* go crazy and cover everything in self-replicating grey... well, goo.
 Hence the fuckin’ name, man.
 You *can’t* have a grey goo scenario with a two hundred meter metal box."

 "Can we accept," Nadeau raised a placating hand, "that the sergeant meant *’uncontrolled replication’*?"